10 Best HRMS Software Shortlist

 Here's a summary of the main features I evaluated to create this list:

-In order for an HRMS system to land a spot in my top 10 list, it needed to cover the following core HR functionalities at a bare minimum:
+Core HRMS Functionalities (25% of score): For an HRMS system to land a spot in this list, it needed to offer the following core HR functionalities at a bare minimum:

 - The ability to store employee data electronically, with updates linked across all integrated modules